What are some common types of scams?

 Once a money transfer is picked up, there is very little you can do to get your money back.
 If someone you don't know asks you to wire money, this is a red flag.
 Read more.

-To report a scam, you can submit a complaint with the Federal Trade Commission.
-Other options include contacting your local police or sheriff’s office or your state attorney general to report the scam.
-Visit the National Association of Attorneys General for the contact information of each state attorney general.
+To report a scam, you can with the Federal Trade Commission.
+Other options include contacting your local police or sheriff's office or your state attorney general to report the scam.
+Visit the for the contact information of each state attorney general.